Chase Collegiate School

 Chase Collegiate School was a nonsectarian private day school offering education for children from pre-kindergarten through grade 12.
 The school was on a 47 acre campus in Waterbury, Connecticut.
-On October 2, 2017, the school announced that it had been purchased by York Education Group, a for-profit entity which owns multiple schools.
 Due to the COVID-19 pandemic, the school announced its closure on August 13, 2020.

 As of 2015, the enrollment was 276 students: 61 Lower School (age 3 pre-kindergarten through 5th grade), 75 Middle School (6th through 8th grades), and 140 Upper School (high school).

 History

 Chase was a co-educational school formed by the merger of two single-sex schools.
 The first was a girls' school established in 1865 as Collegiate Institute for Young Ladies, later St. Margaret's School for Girls.
 The second was a boys' school established in 1912 as the McTernan School for Boys.
-Upon merging in 1972, the combined school was called St. Margaret's-McTernan, until being renamed to Chase Collegiate School in 2005.
+Upon merging in 1972, the combined school was called St. Margaret's-McTernan.
+The unified name was meant to appeal to both school communities.

+Circa 2004-2005 a "School Name Committee" was determining whether to and how to change the school's name.
+The school leadership wanted a name that showed secularism as the school was at that point secular.
+The institution was renamed to Chase Collegiate School in 2005.
+All members of the school's board of trustees had voted to rename the school.

+On October 2, 2017, the school announced that it had been purchased by York Education Group, a for-profit entity which owns multiple schools.